Skip to Content

 Ridge Cabin at Merck Forest & Farmland Center in Rupert

-Nights are still cold in April and the trees are still bare, but if you book a cabin at Merck Forest & Farmland Center for the weekend, you will undoubtedly start to see signs of springs in the forest.
+Nights are still cold in April, and the trees are still bare, but if you book a cabin at Merck Forest & Farmland Center for the weekend, you will undoubtedly start to see signs of spring in the forest.

 The last of the maple sugaring happens in early April, and Merck Forest produces approximately 800 gallons of maple syrup from 2,900 taps.
 You can visit the sugar house to learn how syrup is made and buy some to take home.